 Starting from Etruria in Stoke-on-Trent, the canal twists and turns its way out of the busy city, past parks and housing estates of the narrow Caldon Valley before arriving to the open countryside of Staffordshire.

-You’ll enjoy a lovely run there’s a lovely run along the valley on the outskirts of Stoke after bridge fourteen.
+The canal runs from Etruria along the valley on the outskirts of Stoke after bridge fourteen, providing lots of lovely scenery of the inland waterways.
 This area becomes progressively picturesque as you enter the Churnet Valley and on to the small town of Milton.

-At Hazelhurst Junction the Caldon Canal splits with the main Froghall line dropping down three locks and the Leek branch crossing over the top.
-The short branch of the Caldon Canal to Leek is a beautiful and peaceful stretch of canal that now finishes just outside the town, the original canal basin having been filled in long ago.
+At Hazelhurst Junction, the Caldon Canal splits with the main Froghall line dropping down three locks and the Leek branch crossing over the top, near the Churnet Valley Railway.
+The short branch of the Caldon Canal to Leek is a beautiful and peaceful stretch of canal, passing through the Leek Tunnel, that now finishes just outside the town, the original canal basin for the Leek arm having been filled in long ago.

-The original length of the canal, extending to a basin on the south side of Leek Railway Station, was filled in in the late 1950s / early 1960s to allow for the building of the Barnfields Road Industrial Estate.
+The original length of the canal, which can no longer be seen on a Caldon Canal map, extending to a basin on the south side of Leek Railway Station, was filled in in the late 1950s / early 1960s to allow for the building of the Barnfields Road Industrial Estate.